Poor sleep, stress, strains, injury, and possibly certain personality characteristics may increase the risk of fibromyalgia.

 Fibromyalgia is not dangerous or life threatening.
 Nonetheless, persistent symptoms can be very disruptive.

 Causes of Fibromyalgia

 Some affected people may also have a connective tissue disorder, such as rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more or systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
 Problems in the... read more (lupus).
 Sometimes a viral or other infection (such as Lyme disease Lyme Disease Lyme disease is a tick-transmitted infection caused by Borrelia species, primarily by Borrelia burgdorferi and sometimes by Borrelia mayonii in the United States.
-These spiral-shaped bacteria... read more ) or traumatic event can trigger fibromyalgia.
+These... read more or perhaps COVID-19 infection COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV-2.
+Symptoms of COVID-19 vary significantly.
+Two types of tests can be used to diagnose... read more ) or traumatic event can trigger fibromyalgia.